 Although it may seem excessive, when you are considering what you can afford to spend on a house it is sensible to look at your spending habits.
 Consider how much you could comfortably afford to spend on your house each month and not just now but in the future when interest rates will increase.
 This may sound obvious but it is pointless having the house of your dreams if you are then no longer able to enjoy the lifestyle that you are accustomed to.
 There are free budget calculators online that can help you with this, or take a look at topcashoffer.co.uk for advice on buying and selling.

 If you are one of the rare property buyers who has always lived at home and is considering buying for the first time it is especially important that you really research and plan your budget.
-As individuals you will not be used to budgeting for household bills and you will need to ensure that you can afford not only the house you intend to buy but also all the bills that go along with it.
+Start by researching financing options like mortgages in order to determine how much you can afford to borrow and the monthly payments for your home purchase.
+Find lenders that offer mortgage plans according to your needs, such as wholesale mortgage banking providers.
+It is also helpful to speak to a financial advisor to understand the best approach for financing your home purchase.

 With this in mind, remember that larger homes cost more to run, do you really need that third reception room and attic bedroom?
 Equally, older period properties may be less energy efficient so these properties can also have higher running costs.
 When you are deciding how much to spend on the house, don’t forget to factor in a reasonable amount for household repairs into your budget.
 This is one thing that many people forget, it’s not just about buying the grade 2 listed home in the country.
 You will be financially committed to the upkeep of the property if not forever then at least for possibly quite some time so when considering how much you have to spend, it makes sense to consider the responsibility and cost of maintaining a property after you have purchased it as well.